Uttkarsh222/WebDesign_Assignment_3/README.md

 The assignment involves creating a dynamic web page with specific functionalities.
 Key features include:

-Initial Display: Show full name and NUID upon page load.
+Initial Display: Show full name -Uttkarsh Bharadia and NUID - 002872928 upon page load.
 The table should be collapsed initially.

 Button Behavior: The 'Submit' button is initially disabled and not clickable.
 An 'Add New Student' button should dynamically add new students with placeholder values like 'Student 4', 'Teacher 4', etc.